GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Interpreter

-Programming language such as C/C++ uses compiler that translates a source code (written in English) to a computer language (such as binary language) computer can understand for execution.
+Programming language such as C/C++ uses compiler that translates a source code (written in English) to a computer language (such as binary code) computer can understand and execute.
 However, interpreter allows computer to execute the program directly from a source code without translation.

 Python is interpreter-driven high-level language: this allows scripting the code much easier than compiler, but its execution time can be slower in comparison.

 ### CPython

 Originally, Python interpreter was developed using C programming language.
 This implementation is called CPython and is the most widely used implementation of all.
-Other implementations are Jython (Java-implementation), IronPython (.NET-implementation), PyPy (Python-implementation), and more.
+Other notable implementations are Jython (Java-implementation), IronPython (.NET-implementation), and PyPy (Python-implementation).

-While Python is introduced as an interpreter language, it actually is both interpreter and compiler: CPython first processes Python code into intermediate bytecode which is than executed by CPython interpreter.
+While Python is introduced as an interpreter language, it actually uses both interpreter and compiler: CPython first processes Python code into intermediate bytecode which is than executed by CPython interpreter.
 Because of this, Python execution takes longer time on first run from compilation.

 ## Comment